Competition is fierce these days

 And now you’ve got Tesla doing something totally different than both.

-Clicked Studios leads with strategy-first philosophy before building digital brands, web sites, and marketing pieces unlike many players in the industry dominated by McAgency’s selling cookie-cutter and one-size fits all solutions to naive clients.
+Clicked Studios leads with strategy-first philosophy before building digital brands, websites, and marketing pieces unlike many players in the industry dominated by McAgency’s selling cookie-cutter and one-size fit all solutions to naive clients.

-The best thing you can do for your business and your brand is find that thing that truly makes you unique and make sure ideal clients in your market know it.
+The best thing you can do for your business and brand is to find that thing that truly makes you unique and make sure ideal clients in your market know it.

 - What does every company in my industry do that I can’t stand?!

-- Instead of thinking about you love, list out things you hate and stand against.
+- Instead of thinking about what you love, list out things you hate and stand against.
 Doing this can show you where your passion truly lies and how you can be different from the status quo.

 - What does nobody want to do in my industry?
 That might just be the key to finding your new path.

 Once you’ve figured this out, you’re on your way to set sail in a blue ocean.
 You’ll still have more work to do with testing your idea on different marketing channels to see if people truly want what you have to offer.
 Your chance for success though will be much higher as you now stand out in a clear, memorable, and valuable way compared to if you sound and look like everybody else.

 Leave a comment below and let us know how you’re different!
 Feel free to leave a link to your site as well.